 Describe your approach to playlist curation for any of the businesses you work with

 I have dealt with an array of clients across many fields but a recent client which I am particularly proud of is the Old Course Golf Club in St Andrews.
 The definitive 'home of golf', they were looking for a way to introduce music as a stepping stone to bringing a younger demographic to their industry.
-The key to this is balancing music that can appeal to a younger crowd whilst also being acceptable to their traditional audience.
-With such a heavy concentration of tourists we felt it was important to give a universal style of music whilst also highlighting the modern Scottish folk music scene to give tourists a different understanding of Scottish music beyond the normal tourist trail.
-Gauging the energy required for all music in this setting is also challenging where it can't be too downtempo and mournful yet also can't be too energetic for a relaxed area like a traditional golf club.
+The key to this is balancing music that can appeal to a younger crowd while also being acceptable to their traditional audience.
+With such a heavy concentration of tourists we felt it was important to give a universal style of music while also highlighting the modern Scottish folk music scene to give tourists a different understanding of Scottish music beyond the normal tourist trail.
+Gauging the energy required for all music in this setting is also challenging.
+It can't be too downtempo and mournful yet also can't be too energetic for a relaxed area like a traditional golf club.
 With further roll outs within their estate planned, our music programming has proven a success.